ImageMagick/Usage-Markdown/resize/index.md

 *This was only backported from IMv7 to IMv6 in version 6.7.7-6.
  The option name is likely to be different in IMv7 when it is finally released.*
-If a "`-interpolate`" setting of '`Nearest`, you will essentually get the equivelent of a [Sample Operator](#sample).
-Similarly many of the other [Simple Interpolation Methods](../misc/#interpolate_simple), will equate to using the equivelent [Interpolated Resize Filters](../filter/#interpolated).
-But there are a number of Interpolation methods such as [Mesh](../misc/#mesh) that have no equivelence as a resize filter.
+If a "`-interpolate`" setting of '`Nearest`, you will essentially get the equivalent of a [Sample Operator](#sample).
+Similarly many of the other [Simple Interpolation Methods](../misc/#interpolate_simple), will equate to using the equivalent [Interpolated Resize Filters](../filter/#interpolated).
+But there are a number of Interpolation methods such as [Mesh](../misc/#mesh) that have no equivalence as a resize filter.
 This is also a unscaled resize, which means it works great for enlargements, and small scale shrinking, but when shrinking by more that 50% sever [Aliasing Effects](../filter/#aliasing) can appear, as shown in the other 'sampling resize operators' above.
 ### Liquid Rescale - Seam Carving